Simon Weston: Falklands War

-Weston survived with 46% burns, following which his face was barely recognisable: He said:
+Weston survived with 46% burns, following which his face was barely recognisable.
+He said:

 Recovery

 Weston endured years of reconstructive surgery, including over 96 major operations or surgical procedures.
 Skin from his shoulders was used to make eyelids, and skin grafts also repaired healing contraction to his nose.
 He suffered psychological trauma, drinking heavily and becoming suicidal, and admits his behaviour during this time was "terrible".
-He credits his mother with helping him to overcome this, in particular, her act of reuniting him with his old regiment, who refused to mollycoddle him (especially Glen White, who ran the Welsh Guards rugby side), forced him to "face up to the unavoidable and to be positive about everything including especially my future".
+He credits his mother with helping him to overcome this, in particular her act of reuniting him with his old regiment.
+The men of his regiment refused to mollycoddle him (especially Glen White, who ran the Welsh Guards rugby side), which forced him to "face up to the unavoidable and to be positive about everything including especially my future".

 Television and media

 Weston has made regular contributions to radio programmes and appeared on television, especially within Wales.
 He has been the subject of several BBC documentaries and presented his own radio show Face for the Radio for BBC Radio Wales.
 He has been interviewed on many occasions for television news programmes and documentaries recounting his experiences, including appearances on 14 June 2007, the 25th anniversary of the Falklands War ending.
 He has also appeared on programmes such as This Is Your Life (appearing on 7 February 1990; aged still only 28, Weston was one of the show's youngest-ever guests) and later Who Wants to Be a Millionaire?
 He was featured in a £7 million advertising campaign launched in 2000 aimed at boosting recruitment into the police force.

 He has written best-selling autobiographies as well as a series of novels.
 In 2003 he announced that he had been in talks over plans to make a film about his life.